 What fleet size qualifies for the best insurance rates?

-Economies of scale generally improve from 5-25 vehicles, with optimal pricing typically achieved at 15-25 vehicles, where insurers view fleets as substantial enough to justify competitive pricing but not so large as to represent concentration risk.
+Economies of scale generally improve from 5-25 vehicles, with optimal pricing typically achieved at 15-25 vehicles.
 However, management quality matters more than size; a well-managed 8-vehicle fleet often achieves better rates than a poorly-managed 20-vehicle fleet.
 See our small fleet insurance guide for specific small fleet strategies.

 Compare fleet insurance quotes.